 In Cyborg 009, a young truck driver and his girlfriend tried to go through the Berlin Wall and run away to West Germany.
 They were discovered, and the guards shot at them: the truck blew up, the girl died and the badly-injured man was taken away by a group of Mad Scientists who rebuild the driver — Albert Heinrich — as Cyborg 004.

-Mortadelo y Filemón managed to cross it twice (from East to West because they stink so much the guards can't stand it, and from West to East by going really fast on a car) in In Germany, which Ibáñez wrote for the comic's German fans.
+Mortadelo y Filemón managed to cross it twice in In Germany (from East to West because they stink so much the guards can't stand them, and from West to East by going really fast on a car), which Ibáñez wrote for the comic's German fans.

 The amount of angst/romance/family fics about the Berlin Wall between Germany and Prussia in Axis Powers Hetalia is unsurprising.
 Most of the fan-stories involving the pairing have atleast some portion of it, or a reference to, the Berlin Wall.